kevinyiuwahcheung/Hang-Seng-Index-Stocks-Visualization-Tools/README.md

 # Hang-Seng-Index-Stocks-Visualization-Tools

 **Hang-Seng-Index-Stocks-Visualization-Tools** is an interactive data dashboard for visualizing Hang Seng Stocks value and its stakeholder amount.
+This project initially aims for University of Pennsylvania CIS 550 Final Project.
+This project idea was developed in industry as the result of trading strategy research.
+The CCASS data can specifically be used to identify instances of wash trading, wherein a single individual or group used multiple brokerage accounts to engage in false trading.
+Often, wash trading is associated with classical “pump-and-dump” schemes.
+Therefore, being able to use publicly available data to programmatically identify such activity would be a big win for regulators and anyone interested in a clean and fair marketplace for securities.

 Submitted by: Kevin Yiu-Wah Cheung